Blohm & Voss BV 40: Development

 The Office of the Inspector of Fighters had lost interest in the BV 40 programme by 20 April, but development work continued under the auspices of Bomber Group 200 (Kampfgeschwader 200 (KG 200)), the Luftwaffe's special operations force.
 The unit had decided to investigate the possibility of using manned glide bombs against Allied invasion shipping.
-Blohm & Voss' response was to substitute a pair of BT700 (Bomben Torpedo) weapons for the gun pods, with the gliders to be carried aloft by Heinkel He 177 heavy bombers, one under each wing.
+Blohm & Voss' response was to substitute a pair of BT700 (Bombentorpedo) weapons for the gun pods, with the gliders to be carried aloft by Heinkel He 177 heavy bombers, one under each wing.
 The BT700s were bombs that were designed to be dropped short of the target and travel underwater before detonating.
 They had warheads that weighed either 320 or 330 kg.
 While not strictly suicide weapons because the pilots could possibly pull up in time to avoid hitting their targets, the gliders would have nowhere to land and the armoured cockpits would sink very quickly.

 The first prototype was completed in late April 1944 and made an unsuccessful attempt to get off the ground between 27 April and 2 May.
 A second attempt on 6 May was successful, but the V1 was badly damaged while landing on 2 June.
 V2 had been completed by this time and took over the majority of the flight testing beginning on 5 June that lasted until 26 July.
 The BV 40 made a total of 17 flights.
 The highest speed attained by any of the BV 40s was 292 mph, and it was thought to have the potential to go far faster.